 Other requirements to be completed before admission:

-Candidates for admission are evaluated on the basis of undergraduate record, GRE score, previous research experience, and letters of recommendation.
+Candidates for admission are evaluated on the basis of undergraduate record, previous research experience, and letters of recommendation.

 Special Application Requirements:

-Applicants must submit scores from the General Test of the GRE; three letters of recommendation from persons familiar with their scholarship and research potential; a complete set of official transcripts; and a clearly written statement of career interests, goals, and objectives.
+Applicants must submit three letters of recommendation from persons familiar with their scholarship and research potential; a complete set of official transcripts; and a clearly written statement of career interests, goals, and objectives.